 Can My Employer Fire Me For Filing A Workers’ Compensation Claim?

-It is illegal for your employer to fire you in retaliation for filing a workers' compensation claim.
-If you are fired after filing claim, our lawyers may be able to sue your employer for wrongful termination.
+It is illegal for your employer to fire you in retaliation for filing a workers’ compensation claim.
+If you are fired after filing a claim, our lawyers may be able to sue your employer for wrongful termination.

 New York is an employment-at-will state, however, and your employer could fire you for other reasons.
 Recovering your health should be your first priority.
 If your employer terminates your position while you are receiving workers’ compensation benefits, you can continue to receive those benefits.

 Depending on your circumstances, you may be able to file a

 personal injury lawsuit against your employer, the property owner, a subcontractor or another party that is responsible for your injury.

 For More Information About Workers’ Compensation For Undocumented Workers